MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 Validate that simple visuals refresh within five seconds, to provide a reasonable interactive experience.
 If visuals take longer than 30 seconds to refresh, it's likely that further issues following report publication will make the solution unworkable.

 If queries are slow, examine the queries sent to the underlying source, and the reason for the slow performance.
-For more information, see [Diagnose performance issues](#diagnose-performance-issues).
+For more information, see [Performance diagnostics](#performance-diagnostics).

 This article doesn't cover the wide range of database optimization recommendations across the full set of potential underlying sources.
 The following standard database practices apply to most situations: